RayenTellissy/RayenTellissy/README.md

 - 👋 Hi, I’m @RayenTellissy
-- 🖥️ I'm currently making Wavecord (go check it out!)
+- 🖥️ I'm currently working on Wavecord (go check it out!)

 <!---
 RayenTellissy/RayenTellissy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.